bython17/cwm-downloader/README.md

 ## Contributions

 I have tried to document my code very well to make it easy to understand.
-I am not a pro python engineer by any means just a high school kid who loves to code.
-So I would greatly appreciate any comments and code reviews from the community and If you have a great feature in mind don't forget to hit that pull request 😁.
-Thanks
+I am not a pro python engineer by any means just an enthusiast so I would greatly appreciate any contributions from the community.